yazz/VisualJS/README.md

 4) Save the file and the figwheel should swap out the whole page with the text "Hello world" in the web browser, no browser reload required!

-We actually cheated in the above example as we edited the Coils framework itself, but it was just to get you to make a change as fast as possible.
+We actually cheated in the above example as we edited the AppShare framework itself, but it was just to get you to make a change as fast as possible.
 In an actual applicaiton we would ask you to make another file for your own GUI components